 The words, “you’re so selfish”, or any variation, reverberate through interpersonal relations.
 If the words aren’t spoken, they are often thought.
 In this post I want to address several aspects of selfishness, including how selfish each person is, (often without realizing it), the psychological factors that allow selfishness to go unnoticed by the individual, and how it is often selfish to think how selfish someone else is and how that can be the beginning of change.

 Recent research indicates no decisive conclusion regarding whether humans are “fundamentally generous or greedy and whether these tendencies are shaped by our genes or environment.”
 (Robison, M; 2014).
 Studies seem to indicate we are both, and the reasons are genetic, evolutionary, and environmental.

 Selfishness negatively impacts our interpersonal relations, and can be focal point for personal growth.
 The issue lies in becoming aware when being self-centered.
-All to self-centeredness goes unnoticed as a result of unconscious processes.
+All to often self-centeredness goes unnoticed as a result of unconscious processes.
 Scientific studies have amassed a number of unconscious biases, many of which are predispositions that fulfill ones ego.
 This is self-serving and, as such, selfish.
 These biases include:

 Self-serving bias- this is the tendency to attribute success to one’s work and character, and one’s failure to external circumstances.

 Fundamental attribution error- personality traits are attributed to another’s negative behavior, rather than situational factors.
 When once behaves badly, however, the situation is blamed for negative behavior rather than character.

 Illusion of control-a mistaken belief one has more control over external events than one does.

 Social desirability bias- the tendency to want to present, in surveys, as better than one actually is.
 This can either be conscious, or unconscious, when a result of ego-defenses.